thorsten/phpMyFAQ/README.md

     $ docker-compose up

-The command above starts 8 containers for multi database development as following.
+The command above starts eight containers for multi database development as following.

 _Specific images started once to prepare the project:_